-Marlene Gillis President
+Marlene Gillis is Promoted to President

 Soderstrom Architects is proud to announce that Marlene Gillis has been promoted to President, effective January 1st of this year.
 As President, Marlene will work with the leadership of the firm to drive strategic planning efforts and push the firm toward even greater design excellence.
 She will also continue to lead the K-12 market sector.